Carousel memory: Description

 The FACIT ECM 64, manufactured by Swedish company Facit AB, is a prototype of carousel memory.
 To avoid having a single, long magnetic tape, it instead has 64 small rolls of 9 meters each, with 1.6-cm wide tape on each roll, divided into eight channels per roll.
 The tape speed is 5 m/s.
 To read a particular roll, the carousel rotates so the desired roll ends up at the bottom.
 A counterweight sits at the free end of the tape, and facilitates the roll in moving out and down into a mechanism with a read-and-write head.
 The tape is then rewound.
 The average seek time is 2 seconds and the storage space is 2560 kilobytes.
 The control system is operated by transistors.
 Both the carousel and individual spools are replaceable.

 The magnetic tape is a 5/8-inch (1.6 cm) wide and 0.05 mm thick Mylar 3M Co type 188.The storage density is specified to 8 bits/mm, and the access head is capable of simultaneous read/write operations.
-The power requirement is 3-phase 380 volts 50 Hz with 300 W when in standby and 750 W when active.
-Signaling for data uses -20 V to 0 V 5 µs pulses.
+The power requirement is three-phase 380 volts 50 Hz with 300 W when in standby and 750 W when active.
+Signaling for data uses eight parallel -20 V to 0 V 5 μs pulses.

-Peak transfer speed is 182,044 bits/s, using 8-parallel lines and thus 22,756 bits/s per line.
+Peak transfer speed is 182,044 bits/s, using eight parallel lines and thus 22,756 bits/s per line.

 The first delivery of the Facit EDB 3 computer was in 1958 (to ASEA in Västerås) used the carousel memory Facit ECM 64.